-Additional Qualification courses support educators in creating a safe, inclusive and welcoming learning environment and provide the context for educators to explore the professional knowledge and practices needed, as they strive to honour the strengths, interests and needs of every student.
+Additional Qualification courses support educators in creating a safe, inclusive and welcoming learning environment and provide the context for educators to explore the professional knowledge and practices needed, as they strive to honour the strengths, interests and needs of every learner.

-Creating inclusive learning environments requires the commitment of all partners - teachers, students, families, guardians, caregivers and the community.
+Creating inclusive learning environments requires the commitment of all partners - educators, learners, parents, families, guardians, caregivers and the community.
 This vision of inclusivity, as well as working to sustain it, requires ongoing effort and shared responsibility.
 This involves collectively and critically reflecting on the impact of policies, practices and processes on inclusive learning environments.

-The following critical reflections (Figure 1) may guide educators in creating and sustaining a vision of inclusive education:
+The following critical reflections (Figure 1) provide one of many possible frameworks that may guide educators in creating and sustaining a vision of inclusive education: